 Many will die their own God and realize when it's too late that you cannot save yourself.
 And then they will go to their own place in the Lake of Fire for eternity.
 Whoever you are, the blood of Jesus has paid for your sins.
 It's been done for you.
 Scripture says he died for you while you were dead in your sins.

 The only question is whether you will turn to Jesus, say thank you, and receive him into your life as your Lord and Savior.
 If you will eternal life will be yours.
 It'll be yours.
 It's a staggering thing to think about what Judas saw and heard.
 He spent three years with Jesus watching the miracles, hearing the Son of God teach on the Word of God.

 He heard the Word of God expound on the Word of God.
 He was one of the Twelve, and yet he hated the Romans more than he loved Jesus.
 He loved money and power more than he loved Jesus, and as a result, he lost everything.
 No wonder Jesus called him the Son of Perdition, which means Son of waste.
 With that context regarding Judas in place, let's return to verse 15.

-The word office that is quoted by Peter is the Greek word episcopen.
-It means position of Overseer, position of verse is.
+The word office that is quoted by Peter is the Greek word "episcopen".
+It means "position of Overseer", "position of verse is".
 Peter references these two prophecies written by David in the Psalms.
-And he says, guys, David was writing prophetically about Zeus and Judas, and these prophecies give us direction as to what must be done.
+And he says, guys, David was writing prophetically about Jesus and Judas, and these prophecies give us direction as to what must be done.
 Next, we need to replace the member of the twelve who betrayed Jesus.

 And Peter suggests this for a few reasons.
 First of all, most importantly, God prompted him to do it.
 God prompted him to do it.
 God is in control.
 Secondly, Peter suggested this because at the beginning of our study, I referenced from Luke's Gospel where it told us that Jesus appeared to his disciples following the resurrection and he opened their minds to understand the Scriptures.